 Faced with this challenge, it is the intent of the City to save the existing job opportunities within the community and secure future additional jobs for Grand Island's residents.
-The formation of an economic development program will provide a mechanism for assisting businesses interested in locating in Grand Island or those interested in expanding their existing businesses.
-It will take local participation in a financial partnership to develop this new program.
+In 2003 the citizens of Grand Island passed a ballot issue creating the Grand Island Economic Development Program for a ten year period.
+The formation of an economic developmentthis program will provided a mechanism for assisting businesses interested in locating in Grand Island or those interested in expanding their existing businesses.
+This program has been termed highly successful and it is imperative for the future growth of the community that this program is continued to take local participation in a financial partnership to develop this new program.
 Our only means for acquiring the needed funds to carry on an economic development program is through an affirmative vote of the citizens of Grand Island to support this project.